-As CEO of a hotel management company that has generated over €190 million in the last year, I can tell you how important it is to control every detail of your business’s finances, both on the revenue and cost side.
+As CEO of a revenue management consulting and hotel management company that has generated over €190 million in the last year, I can tell you how important it is to control every detail of your business’s finances, both on the revenue and cost side.

 To accomplish this step and provide the best platform from which your hotel will succeed, the key is to prepare and execute a carefully structured profit and loss statement.
-In this article as we review a Hotel P&L sample based on the Uniform System of Accounts for the Lodging Industry (USALI), a rich resource that provides numerous key insights for hotel managers.
+In this article, our hotel consultants have have made a full review with expert advice on how to write a solid Hotel P&L, including a template based on the Uniform System of Accounts for the Lodging Industry (USALI), a rich resource that provides numerous key insights for hotel managers.

 A hotel profit and loss (PnL) statement provides you with an analysis of your hotel’s revenue, cost and profit performance.
 It helps you understand how much bottom-line margin the property is making.
 Therefore, it is essential for any hotel manager to fully understand each line item of their P&L statement, and where pertinent, how to interpret the data to inform business decisions.